-I am a Senior Researcher and Research Manager in the DKI (Data, Knowledge, Intelligence) area at Microsoft Research Asia.
+I am a SR. Principal Research Manager in the DKI (Data, Knowledge, Intelligence) area at Microsoft Research Asia.
 I have been working in the same research group since I joined Microsoft in April 2006.
-I would like to summarize my research in the past over ten years as using data-driven techniques (e.g., machine learning, data mining, etc.) to enable industry-leading features and quality of Microsoft products.
+Now I lead the Data Analytics Research team, research directions spanning machine learning, multi-dimensional data mining, explainable AI, causal inference, graph models, and their applications in tabular data intelligence, survey forms analytics, and software engineering.
+Key technologies have been/are being shipped to Office (Excel, Forms, Word), Power BI & Dynamics, Windows, and Bing Search.
+I would like to summarize my research in the past 15 years as using data-driven techniques to enable industry-leading features of Microsoft products.
 Before joining Microsoft Research, I received my M.E. and B.E. from Zhejiang University in 2006 and 2003, respectively.

 EAReco was the project name of our research and tech-transfer of HMM-based handwriting recognition for East-Asian languages (i.e., Simplified Chinese, Traditional Chinese, Korean, and Japanese).
 It was my first project after joining Microsoft Research in Beijing.
 We advanced the state-of-the-art recognition accuracy, especially for the cursive writing style to an industry-leading height at that time.
 In addition, it also involved research and engineering to allow for fast performance and small model size.
 Our EAReco engine and models had been shipped with Windows 7.